Marcellis/mad-codelabs/docs/level7-task1/level7-task1.md

 The `ImageView` has been set using the `imageUri` from the `Profile` object.

 Positive
 : That’s it, test the app and see if all the functionalities work!
-If everything is working push to your github repository
+If everything is working push to your GitLab repository.